 Although a food chain is a highly simplified model of the trophic levels within an ecosystem, it has helped us to develop an understanding of the energy economy of ecosystems.
-We can also use pyramids to illustrate what is happening in an ecosystem
+We can op an ns.
+We can understanding of the energy economy of ecosystems.
+We ca also use pyramids to illustrate what is happening in an ecosyst fig C A pyramid of numbers for the simple Bear Island food chain shown in fig A. The number of individuals decreases as you move up the chain